ganyicz/bond/README.md

 ### `<script setup>`

-This is where you'll define props, state and functions of this component.
-Bond\`s Vite plugin will scan all Blade files within your `resources/views` directory, extract code from `<script setup>` tags and bundle it into a single JavaScript file.
-The script tags will never actually get rendered on the page.
+This is where you'll define props, state, and functions for this component.
+Bond’s Vite plugin will scan all Blade files within your `resources/views` directory, extract code from `<script setup>` tags and bundle it into a single JavaScript file.
+The script tags will never actually be rendered on the page.

 ```html
 <script setup>